 It isn't immediately obvious how to access them on the Mac, though, so here is a quick tip to help you get there faster.

-To use emoji on the Mac
+How to use emoji on Mac

 - Position the cursor in any text field you'd like to insert an emoji, like posting a tweet for example.